Studio-Quatro/job-finder/docs/2-first_approach.md

 ## Time estimation for deploy a MVP

+This preliminary estimations could vary a lot after we hold the first meeting with technical team, but give an idea of time, complexity and budget.

-- First six weeks cicle: BASIC and functional MVP
+- First six weeks cicle: BASIC and functional MVP.
-- Two weeks cool down: Internal meetings to review the product.
+- Two weeks cool down.
 - Second six weeks cicle: COMPLETE MVP, fix bugs.
-- Two weeks cool down:
+- Two weeks cool down.

-- Third six weeks cicle: Adding features
+- Third six weeks cicle: Adding features (like IA, login with social media and other requirements arisen in cool down cicles).
-- Two weeks cool down: Review next steps (scalability and new features)...
+- Two weeks cool down: Review next steps (scalability, new features, general balance).

 *Total duration:* 24 weeks (6 months) with a total functional first product since second month.

-- Development: 2100 hours.
-U$ 52500

-- Other:
+- *Our work*: 2100 hours of team work.
+This have an approximate cost of US$ 52500.
+- *Other expenses not contemplated*:
   - Legal (privacy, terms and conditions contracts).
-  - ElasticSearch license.
+  - Third-party licences (ElasticSearch and New Relic).
   - Domains, SSL.
   - Server infraestructure leasing (API, databases, web frontend, notifications).
-  - Manual QA/QC engineer (contractor).

 [//]: # (TASKS)
 [//]: # (Review entire logic.
 BE+FE - 20)